RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 parsers in many ways to create a very wide range of computations and there's no mutations in the API itself so it fits perfectly with a functional programming style.

-There's a few examples of useful operations implemented in terms of this base API.
+There are a few examples of useful operations implemented in terms of this base API.

 Optional command line arguments: